vault27/Foundation/paloalto.md

 - Cortex XDR - Extended Detection and Response - detection and response platform that runs on integrated endpoint, network, and cloud data.
 Immediate response actions.
 Define indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs)
 - Cortex XSOAR - extended Security Orchestration, Automation, and Response - automate up to 95 percent of all of the response actions - gets data from XDR and Autofocus
-- Cortex Data Lake - central log storage - Effortlessly run advanced artificial intelligence and ML with cloud-scale data - Constantly learn from new data sources to evolve defenses
-- The following products can utilize Cortex Data Lake:
+- Cortex Data Lake - central log storage - Effortlessly run advanced artificial intelligence and ML with cloud-scale data - Constantly learn from new data sources to evolve defenses.
+The following products can utilize Cortex Data Lake:
     - Prisma Access
     - Palo Alto Networks NGFWs and Panorama devices with the ability to connect to the cloud service
     - Cortex XDR
     - Previous versions of Palo Alto Networks Traps for endpoint protection and response (now Cortex XDR)
     - Traps running version 5.0+ with the Traps management service
+- Xpanse - active attack surface management solution
+- Xsiam - ?

 - AutoFocus - cloud-based threat intelligence service - takes data from every where and provides it for XSOAR, XDR

 ## Features